MLH-Fellowship/gitcord-bot/README.md

 We wanted to create an easy way to be able to analyse our favourite sites and access the technologies used by it, without using another site or extension.
 That's how we thought of implementing the tech scanner feature from Discord itself.

 # 🎯 GitCord Bot Features

-*Could combine with screenshot section and just have animated demo GIFs?*

 - **Simple Installation** - Take advantage our easy installation process to install GitCord Bot to your Discord Server using our [website](https://gitcordbot.tech)